Personal Injury Attorney in Brooksville, Florida

-An experienced Brookesville personal injury attorney can help to lighten your burden following an accident.
-At the John R. Vitola Law Offices, we help our clients in every aspect of their personal injury case.
+An experienced Brooksville personal injury attorney can help to lighten your burden following an accident.
+At the Law Offices of John R. Vitola, we help our clients in every aspect of their personal injury case.
 Our firm assists clients in locating medical providers, obtaining rental car reservations, coordinating vehicle repairs, and filing insurance claims.
 If you have been injured in an accident, contact John R. Vitola for a free consultation on the merits of your case.

 Types of Cases We Handle

 In the state of Florida, if you have been injured as a result of someone else’s negligence, you have the legal right to file a lawsuit against the person who caused your injuries.
 Personal injuries can have a devastating impact on the victim’s life.
 Therefore, it is important to speak with a personal injury attorney immediately following.

 Common personal injury cases that we handle, include:

 If you have been injured as a result of someone else’s negligence and your accident is not listed above, contact John R. Vitola Law Offices for a free consultation to determine whether or not your personal injury claim is viable.

 Unlike other injuries, catastrophic personal injuries are considered “catastrophic” because of their permanent nature.
 In other words, catastrophic personal injuries result in life-long consequences including psychological trauma.
 These types of injuries typically require long term medical and rehabilitative care that can be quite costly and may prevent an injury victim from working.
 Consequently, these type of injuries can cost millions of dollars throughout the victims lifetime.